 *Any student scheduled to attend a co-curricular contest for the purpose of taking it as a technical skill assessment (TSA) shall be allowed to attend that day.

-*Band and choir students will perform at the Christmas concert and Evening with the Arts since those performances count as significant portions of their grade.INTERVENTION PLAN ACADEMIC APPEAL PROCESS
+*Band and choir students will perform at the Christmas concert and Evening with the Arts since those performances count as significant portions of their grade.

+CAREER & TECHNICAL STUDENT ORGANIZATIONS (CTSO) Rules of Conduct for CTSO Officers of Putnam County R-I

+CTSO Officers must follow the following guidelines:

+Abide by the Rules of Conduct as stated in the Putnam County R-I Student Handbook and the Putnam County Activities Handbook.

+As a chapter officer you are expected to attend all chapter activities.
+If an officer is not able to attend a chapter activity for any reason they should notify the chapter advisors stating the reason for their absence.

+Failure to uphold officer expectations or comply with school standards can result in officer probation or dismissal (at the discretion of the CTSO advisor and administration).
+In the case of an officer dismissal, the advisor reserves the right to appoint a new officer or leave the position vacant.

+INTERVENTION PLAN ACADEMIC APPEAL PROCESS

 Any student with an "F" that is forced by the plan to miss an extracurricular or co-curricular event due to the intervention plan, including athletic events, is allowed to appeal to a committee to review any special circumstances if they have not earned any zeros on any assignment during the preceding grading period.
 The committee may grant or deny the appeal based on information brought forth by the student, their classroom teachers, or from the teachers at the appeal hearing.
 The appeal will be closed to the public and only the committee selected by the principal will be present.
 The student will not attend the appeal hearing, and each student is allowed two (2) appeals per year.